 Give students a few minutes to observe the isopods in the container (without recording in the data table).
 Ask students, "What do isopods do?"
 You might choose to create a class list of observed behaviors (walking, moving antennae, touching objects with antennae, climbing, etc.)

 If you've made a class list of behaviors, ask students to record them in their behaviors table.
-Ask students to keep track of how many times they see each behavior in five minutes (however long you choose).
+Ask students to keep track of how many times they see each behavior in five minutes (or however long you choose).
 If keeping track of 10 isopods is overwhelming, tell students to choose a specific area of the large container to observe.

 Tell students, "Look back at your predictions of how the isopod uses its external structures to survive.
 How do your predictions compare to your observations?
 Record your reflection below your predictions."